-Applicants may use IMLS funds and cost share only for allowable costs as found in IMLS and OMB government-wide cost-principle rules.
+Applicants may use IMLS funds only for allowable costs as found in IMLS and OMB government-wide cost principle rules.
 Please consult 2 C.F.R. part 200 and 2 C.F.R. part 3187 for additional guidance on allowable costs.

-The following list includes some examples of generally allowable costs, both for IMLS funds and for cost share under this announcement:
+The following list includes some examples of generally allowable costs under this announcement: